Caractacus (horse): Stud career

 Caractacus was retired to stud in 1863, with Snewing retaining ownership.
 He was a breeding stallion first at the Highfield Paddock near St. Albans for an annual fee of 20 guineas.
 He was moved to the Holywell Stud Farm in Watford sometime before 1872.
 Caractacus serviced approximately 40 mares per season while in Britain.
 Caractacus was sold for £7,000 to Mr. Strass who exported him to St. Petersburg at the end of the 1872 breeding season.
 Caractacus sired about 57 foals in Russia, none of which were successful racers or sires.
+He produced winners Captivator, Cassivelaunus, Free Trade, Finesse(f) and Trickstress(f).

 He died in 1878 at the Russian Imperial Stud in Hrenoosky.